DNNCommunity/jekyll-theme-dnn-community/index.md

 gem 'github-pages', group: :jekyll_plugins gem 'wdm', '>= 0.1.0' if Gem.win_platform?
 ~~~
-7. Only if you need to build locally, clone the repository, open a terminal (or command prompt) in the docs folder and run the following command:
+7. Only if you need to build locally, clone the repository, open a terminal (or command prompt) in the docs folder and run the following command. `Note: Please see Local Development section below for more information on getting setup to run this command.`
 ```
 bundle exec jekyll serve
 ```